 - Participating in regional events where state and local government representatives can learn directly from some of the world’s top experts in the many disciplines that combine to create a smart city.

-The City Networks Task Force is co-chaired by Jason Nelson of Smart Cities Council and Peter Murray of Dense Networks.
+The City Networks Task Force is co-chaired by Jason Nelson of Smart Cities Council and Kayla Gardner of WIA with John Wilson of Hitachi leading the Industry Executive Committee to help empower the City Networks Task Force.
 For more information or to participate, contact Tracy Ford, executive director, Member Services at WIA.